They Care When You Cease

 The business of death, though, demands timing and compassion.
 Just ask Peter Stefan, who’s been burying the undesired for ages.
 Or the Thompson sisters, whose funeral home doubles as a black history vault.
 And Isaiah Owen, cosmetologist for the deceased.

-Who plans to expire amidst a crime scene?
+Who plans to expire amid a crime scene?
 Or dictates their own obituary?
-But we’re always just a few degrees away from each other’s last breath.
+But we’re always a few degrees away from each other’s last breath.
 Even as we won’t care one way or another, our loved ones have the right to first pick over our final picture.
 May they choose wisely.

 To many, it’s an unsavory topic, unworthy talking about.
 Too morbid, or pointless, they say.
 But to those left standing, making sure those laying on their backs still got their good looks may be a debt paid forward.
 And that’s when Peter, Lynda and Vicki, and Isaiah work their magic.